 Welcome from the Program Director

 Our Family Medicine Residency Program is a three-year training program based in the community of Battle Creek, Michigan.
-We will be accepting our first class of residents in July 2019.

 As the first-ever residency training program in Battle Creek, our faculty and staff have been embraced by not only our clinical partners, but by the community at-large.